yamiteru/pipu/README.md

 It's recommended to stick to this convention in your own pipeables. utilities

-You can use `error` function to throw your own custom errors that adhere to the convention stated above.
+You can use `createError` function to create and throw your own custom errors that adhere to the convention stated above.